Numbers 16 – Korah’s Rebellion

 iv.
 “Korah gathered the congregation, that they might be witnesses of the event, and, upon their success, which they doubted not of, might fall upon Moses and Aaron with popular rage, and destroy them.”
 (Poole)

 B. God affirms Moses’ leadership over the nation of Israel.

 1. (19b-21) God announces judgment on the rebels.

-b.
+c.
 That I may consume them in a moment: God decided to make His choice immediately evident.
 Sometimes this is not the case when God deals with those who rebel and divide, but it was the way God worked on this occasion.

 2. (22) The intercession of Moses and Aaron for Korah and the rebels.